IoT Water Utilities

 What is the difference between a data logger and a data recorder?

 A data logger is a device that stores data that can then be sent to a cloud system.
-Whilst a data recorder is a broader term that is any device that records sensor or signal inputs.
+Whilst a data recorder is a broader term, referring to any device that records sensor or signal inputs.